PTM-Psi on the Cloud: Abstract

 \section{Abstract}

-We developed an advanced computational architecture to accelerate Post-Translational Modifications on protein structures and interactions (PTM-Psi) simulations utilizing asynchronous, loosely coupled workflows on the Azure Quantum Elements platform.
-The cloud architecture harnessed inherent task parallelism to enhance simulation throughput and dynamically allocate computational resources to optimize efficiency.
-Here, we seamlessly integrate emerging cloud computing assets that further expand the scope and capability of PTM-Psi simulations beyond current limitations.
-By refactoring the existing PTM-Psi workflow using well-established software, including Alphafold2, NWChem, GROMACS, and Python-based analysis tools into a cloud-native library, we optimized resource allocation tailored to each workflow's needs for scaling up the PTM-Psi simulation.
-We employed a ``flow-of-workflow" approach in which the cloud architecture supports the computational investigation of a combinatorial explosion of thiol PTMs on an exemplary protein megacomplex critical to the Calvin-Benson cycle of light-dependent sugar production in cyanobacteria.
-With PTM-Psi on the cloud, we transformed the pipeline for the thiol PTM analysis to achieve high throughput by leveraging the strengths of the cloud service.
-PTM-Psi on the cloud reduces operational complexity and lowers entry barriers to data interpretation with structural modeling for a redox proteomics mass spectrometry specialist.
+We developed an advanced computational {framework} to accelerate {the study of the impact of} post-translational modifications on protein structures and interactions (\ptmpsi) using asynchronous, loosely coupled workflows on the Azure Quantum Elements Cloud platform.
+We seamlessly integrate emerging cloud computing assets that further expand the scope and capability of \ptmpsi\ {Python package} by refactoring it into a cloud { compatible} library.
+We employed a {\enquote{workflow of workflows} approach wherein a parent workflow spawns one or more child workflows, managing them, and acting on their results}.
+This approach enabled us to optimize resource allocation according to each workflow's needs, and allowed us to use the cloud heterogeneous architecture for the computational investigation of a combinatorial explosion of thiol protein PTMs on an exemplary protein megacomplex critical to the Calvin-Benson cycle of light-dependent sugar production in cyanobacteria.
+With \ptmpsi\ on the cloud, we transformed the pipeline for the thiol PTM analysis to achieve high throughput by leveraging the strengths of the cloud service. \ptmpsi\ on the cloud reduces operational complexity and lowers entry barriers to data interpretation with structural modeling for a redox proteomics mass spectrometry specialist.